St Helens Park suburb profile

 St Helens Park rental market trends

-The rental market in St Helens Park has experienced moderate growth, with house rents increasing by 7.1% over the past year to $600 per week.
-However, there has been no change in unit rents, which remain at $0, indicating a potential lack of available units.
-This suburb offers opportunities for investors focusing on house rentals, with steady demand and growth potential.
+The rental market in St Helens Park has experienced moderate growth, with house rents increasing by 5.2% over the past year to $610 per week.
+However, there is no data available for unit rents, indicating a potential lack of unit rental options in the area.
+This suburb continues to attract interest due to its affordability and proximity to essential amenities.

 Suburbs near St Helens Park